Maza0w1/Basic-Python-Apps/README.md

 11. Plotting sine and cosine
 12. Mortgage Calculator
 13. Speed Calculator
-14. Finding the Volume of a Sphere
+14. Calculate the Volume of a Sphere
 15. Is it a Palindrome? program
 16. Time Converter
 17. Vowel Counter
 18. FizzBuzz
-19. Finding the Area of a Triangle
+19. Calculate the Area of a Triangle
 20. Exponent Calculator
+21. Calculate the Perimeter of a Rectangle
+22.